wrw/jsx/README.md

     control codes and problematic codepoints and replacing them with the appropriate escapes

-- `ignored_bad_escapes`

-    during decoding ignore unrecognized escape sequences and leave them as is in the stream. note that combining this option with `escaped_strings` will result in the escape character itself being escaped

 - `dirty_strings`

     json escaping is lossy; it mutates the json string and repeated application